Looking for your next favorite book?

 - What Should I Read Next? — Enter a book you like and the site will analyze a huge database of real readers’ favorite books to provide book recommendations and suggestions for what to read next.

-- NPR’s Guide to 2016 Great Reads
+- NPR’s Guide to Great YA Reads

 - Goodreads’ Teen Book Lists